A Sense of Identity In Your School Name

 Duncan Eclectic Academy

 Carole is the principal, counselor, teacher, bus driver, cook, custodian, and webmaster of this homeschool.
-Drop in and visit this lovely family website and see what they are up to, how they chose their school name, and drew their logo.
+Drop in and visit this lovely family website and see what they are up to, how they chose their school name and drew their logo.

 Grand Oak Academy

 A homeschool in Tennessee which gives new meaning to the term “higher education.”
+The children are grown now and left their treehouse homeschool up in the big oak tree.

 A place to live and learn.
 Teri needed one name to serve both her homeschool and her home-based publishing business.